CeeThinwa/knowledge-hub/book/blending_the_4.md

 <u>**Key Challenges**</u>

-They include

-* **Low Resource Languages** - there are thousands upon thousands of languages spoken globally, each containing a significant number of dialects.
-Unfortunately, only a few languages are frequently recorded, leaving the vast majority of languages without enough data to train many of the sophisticated models in place today.
+Technical challenges include:

 * **Multilingualism** (i.e. where more than one language is in a particular waveform[audio] or string[text]) - For many parts of the world, people tend to be bilingual or multilingual, hence getting monolingual language data becomes very difficult.
 * **Language Evolution** (i.e. where new words enter or old words leave a language over time) - This is especially true of various slang versions of the available languages.
 * **Stylistic Device Recognition** - NLP language models struggle to identify devices like hyperbole, humour, satire etc. when conducting sentiment analysis.
 * **Diacritics and Language Scripts** - many languages contain diacritics (symbols attached to letters to indicate different pronunciation e.g. ç in façade) and some languages use specific scripts (e.g Hangul 한글 script for Korean).
 This means that an NLP app built in Spanish may not recognize Korean.

+Ethical challenges include:

+* **Low Resource Languages** - there are thousands upon thousands of languages spoken globally, each containing a significant number of dialects.
+Unfortunately, only a few languages are frequently recorded, leaving the vast majority of languages without enough data to train many of the sophisticated models in place today.
+* **Fake avatars on social media** - they can also be used in social engineering scams, where NLP and CV models are used to create a realistic looking person with the aim of fooling people into believing that they are dealing with a real human being on the other side of a chat.
+* **Hate speech** - on social media chats and on phone SMS, nefarious people can use NLP to spread hate speech and/or disinformation; they can also impersonate legitimate institutions and spam millions of unsuspecting customers in order to obtain login credentials and other sensitive information.

 #### <u>Computer Vision (CV)</u>